banestojanovic/Craftsman/chapter1/textual-installation-tutorial.md

 Let's explain what you see on the image:

-_01_\_Craftsman\_Theme - \_In this folder you will find theme that you will use to install Craftsman theme on WordPress site.
+_01_\_Craftory\_Theme - \_In this folder you will find theme that you will use to install Craftsman theme on WordPress site.

-02\_Craftsman\_Child\_Theme - In this folder you will find child theme that you can use to make customization to existing theme without worrying that your changes will be affected by some future update.
+02\_Craftory\_Child\_Theme - In this folder you will find child theme that you can use to make customization to existing theme without worrying that your changes will be affected by some future update.

-03\_Craftsman\_Changelog - In this folder you will find changelog.txt file where you can track all theme changes and find the list of files that were affected.
+03\_Craftory\_Changelog - In this folder you will find changelog.txt file where you can track all theme changes and find the list of files that were affected.

-04\_Craftsman\_Help - In this folder you will find help file \( theme documentation \) that you can use as guide while working with Craftsman WordPress theme.
+04\_Craftory\_Help - In this folder you will find help file \( theme documentation \) that you can use as guide while working with Craftory WordPress theme.
 Any issue or question you might have we strongly suggest that your first step in resolving it starts with documentation.

 _05\_Craftsman\_PSD - _ In this folder you will find Photoshop Design of the theme.